 Please use this link to set up an online account and complete your budget form today - the sooner you can provide us with this information, the sooner we can help.

 Your bill has arrived, but you're unsure what it all means?
 We’ve got you with our Energy Bites series!
 Our Energy Specialists are on hand to help you through each step of the process.

 £400 Energy Bills Support Scheme.

 The measure from government provides £400 off electricity bills for domestic customers across England, Wales and Scotland.
 Known as the Energy Bills Support Scheme (EBSS) this money will be credited to customers accounts between 1 October 2022 and 31 March 2023.
 This money will not need to be paid back.
 There’s more information on our dedicated Energy Bills Support Scheme web page.
-The government has said that the EBSS will end 31 March 2023.
+This government scheme ended on 31 March 2023.

 Other help available from 5 April 2023:

 A £900 payment will be made to more than eight million low-income households who receive Universal Credit, tax credits, pension credit and other means-tested benefits.
 This is an increase from £650 for the last year.
 The first payment of £301 will be made in the spring, £300 in the autumn and a final £299 in the spring of 2024.

 6 million households with disabilities will receive a £150 cost of living payment in the summer (same as 2022).